rwth-i6/returnn-experiments/2018-asr-attention/librispeech/full-setup-attention/README.md

-This is a complete setup pipeline to end up with an encoder-attention-decoder system on LibriSpeech 1000h, as it is described in our paper Improved training of end-to-end attention models for speech recognition.
+This is a complete setup pipeline to end up with an encoder-attention-decoder system on LibriSpeech 1000h, as it is described in our paper [Improved training of end-to-end attention models for speech recognition](https://arxiv.org/abs/1805.03294).
-It also includes the dataset preparation.
+It also includes the dataset download and preparation.

 All the data will be created in a `data` subdirectory.
 The raw dataset files will be downloaded to `data/dataset-raw` (about 58GB).
 This can be deleted once the dataset preparation is finished.